Homeowners Insurance and Dog Breed Restrictions

 State Laws Limiting Breed Restrictions

 States have chosen to exercise their authority to block dog breed restrictions in homeowners insurance in different ways.
 The state of Pennsylvania specifically forbids dog breed restrictions in providing homeowner insurance.
-In Michigan, the state Office of Financial and Insurance Services has interpreted their state laws relating to homeowners insurance to prevent restrictions or coverage denials based on breed restrictions.

 Although few states currently prevent homeowners insurance providers from discriminating among breeds, many states already prohibit municipal breed bans and bills have been presented in Massachusetts and New York proposing insurance underwriting guidelines for homeowners with dogs.